 19. I Wish I Had An Evil Twin (I)

 20. Yeah!
 Oh, Yeah!
 (69 Love Songs, Vol. 3) My favorite Claudia Gonson song, without a doubt.
-The (very dark) lyrics were acted out by Merritt and Gonson
+The (very dark) lyrics were acted out by Merritt and Gonson when I saw them, with predictably hilarious results. (mp3)

 21. Too Drunk To Dream (Distortion)

 22. For We Are The King Of The Boudoir (69 Love Songs, Vol. 3) Another very funny track, this time working in the style of, it appears, a Renaissance song.
-It appears there is no better style in which to hide some phenomenally arrogant lyrics ( "One kiss from me and you'll be overjoyed and overawed/One kiss from me and you'll see God"
+It appears there is no better style in which to hide some phenomenally arrogant lyrics ( "One kiss from me and you'll be overjoyed and overawed/One kiss from me and you'll see God").

 23. All I Want To Know (Pieces of April)

-24. I Think I Need A New Heart (69 Love Songs, Vol. 1) One of the classic "upbeat melody/depressing lyrics" songs and a great song about miscommunication
+24. I Think I Need A New Heart (69 Love Songs, Vol. 1) One of the classic "upbeat melody/depressing lyrics" songs and a great song about miscommunication in relationships and the fear of saying what you really want to say.

 25. Desert Island (Holiday)